Fort Stanton (Washington, D.C.): Post-war use

 After the surrender of Robert E. Lee's Army of Northern Virginia on April 9, 1865, the primary reason for garrisoned defenses protecting Washington ceased to exist.
-Initial recommendations by Col. Alexander, chief engineer of the Washington defenses, were to divide the defenses into three classes: those that should be kept active (first-class), those that should be mothballed and kept in a reserve state (second-class), and those that should be abandoned entirely (third-class).
+The initial recommendation by Col. Alexander, chief engineer of the Washington defenses, was to divide the defenses into three classes: those that should be kept active (first-class), those that should be mothballed and kept in a reserve state (second-class), and those that should be abandoned entirely (third-class).
 Fort Stanton fell into the first-class category, as it was thought that the fort would be needed to defend the Washington Navy Yard.

 Thanks to its status as a first-class fortification, Fort Stanton continued to receive regular maintenance and was continually garrisoned even after the final armistice.
 Work was even done to strengthen the defenses, as a stockade was added in the summer of 1865.
 The fort's parapets were re-sodded with fresh grass for better traction and to improve the look of the fortification.